 I had a brain aneurism and spent quite a bit of my 18th year in a hospital.
 Thankful to be alive, I am a pursuer of ‘life to the fullest.’
 After all, you only live once.
 Life is about progress and growth, and I happily say I am living in both.

-One of my favorite lyrics of all time is by the late Bob Marley: “One good thing about music – when it hits, you feel no pain.”
+One of my favorite lyrics of all time is by Bob Marley: “One good thing about music – when it hits, you feel no pain.”
 That is the powerful truth of music.
 It is not meant to harm us, rather it was created to lift us up…to soothe us.
 Even to challenge us.
 I hope that my songs soothe your spirit in a convicting and convincing way.